bigchaindb/site/_src/_guides/tutorial-token-launch.md

 }
 ```

 We have decided to create 10000 tokens.
-For that there is an extra parameter to the makeOutput() function.
-Pay attention to give the function a String instead of a plain Number.
-With the tokenCreator keypair we indicate who the owner of the tokens will be.
-Once the transaction is accepted by BDB we update the value of the tokens left in the possesion of the creator.
+For that there is an extra parameter to the `makeOutput()` function.
+Pay attention to give the function a string instead of a plain number.
+With the `tokenCreator` keypair we indicate who the owner of the tokens will be.
+Once the transaction is accepted by BigchainDB we update the value of the tokens left in the possesion of the creator.

 Once the tokens are created we can start to spread it over our users.

 # Transfer tokens

 ```js
 const amountToSend = 200